 Brief Description of Employees’ and Employers’ Associations

 Article 356 of the FLL defines a union as “the association of workers or employers for the study, advancement, and defence of their respective interests.”
-It follows from this definition that labour unions may not include both workers and management members.
+It follows from this definition that Labour unions may not include both workers and management members.

-Labour unions can be organised as follows:
+Labour unions can be organized as follows:

 - trade unions, encompassing workers of the same profession, skill, or specialty;